 Previous Policy Internships competition rounds

-All RCUK Policy Interns are required to complete a reporting and feedback form within one month of completing their internship.
-These forms should be submitted to firstname.lastname@example.org.
+All UKRI Policy Interns are required to complete a feedback form within one month of their internship end date.
+Interns will be provided with a link to an online feedback form once their internship has been confirmed.

 What do past interns say about their experiences?